OceanOutcomes/ocean-outcomes/where-we-work/chinese-fisheries-seafood/index.md

 ##Locally led.
 Globally connected.

-Our work in China is grounded in long-term, in-country partnerships with a local NGO named Qingdao Marine Conservation Society (QMCS) and Tao Ran, a local environmental services organization.
-Both these entities were established with O2 support, and the partnership arrangement between O2 and these entities provides a flexible avenue to access domestic Chinese funding and operate within China legally, while maintaining a strong, accountable, and international team approach to our sustainable fisheries and seafood work in the region.
+Our work in China is grounded in long-term, in-country partnerships with a local NGO named Qingdao Marine Conservation Society (QMCS) and Tao Ran, an environmental services organization.

 Together, we design and implement solutions that are practical, science-based, and locally relevant — working to advance fishery and aquaculture improvement efforts, support the conservation of critical marine habitats, engage seafood industry and supply chain actors, and build local capacity for lasting impact.
 This model allows us to drive change from within while staying aligned with global best practice.

 ![O2+and+QMCS.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/O2+and+QMCS.png)
 *O2, QMCS, and other East Asia partners gathered during the Our Oceans Conference in Busan, South Korea in 2025.*

-Without a significant, concerted, and locally-led push for reform, overfishing, irresponsible aquaculture, and habitat loss and degradation in China likely will continue.
 Lasting progress requires more than individual projects — it requires a broader shift across systems.
-We support that transition by strengthening local leadership, engaging industry and government stakeholders, and demonstrating scalable models for sustainable fisheries and seafood systems.
+We support that transition by strengthening local leadership, engaging stakeholders, supporting research and learning from international models.

 ##Highlights from our work in China with local partners